 Assessment information is collected frequently and analysed as part of our monitoring cycle.
 This process provides an accurate and comprehensive understanding of the quality of education in English.
 A comprehensive monitoring cycle is developed at the beginning of each academic year.
 This identifies when monitoring is undertaken.
-The last English monitoring took place in February 2020.
-Monitoring in English includes: book scrutinies, lesson observations and/or learning walks, pupil/parent and/or staff voice.
+The last English monitoring took place in December 2021.
+Monitoring in English includes: book scrutiny, lesson observations and/or learning walks, pupil/parent and/or staff voice.

 All of this information is gathered and reviewed.
 It is used to inform further curriculum developments and provision is adapted accordingly.